 She comes back to me and tells me something.
 I don’t remember what she said but I suppose it was something to reassure me.

 Moments later they call me to the next security station.
 I head over to the gentleman.
-I can’t imagine he is going to search me personally.
+I can’t imagine he will perform the search.
 He asks me to take my items out of my carry-on.
 Next, he begins swabbing all my electronics.
 He has me remove my shoes, then wipes them.
 At this point, I am fully expecting him to call over a female security agent.
 He doesn’t.
 He tells me to put my items back in my bag.
 I do and he tells me I can go.

 I’m relieved and confused.
 I’m not sure if I must board the plane or if I can go back to the waiting area with my husband.
 I ask.
 He tells me I must board.

 Now my concern shifts to Bill.
-Is he going to know that I’ve boarded and get on the plane?
+Is he going to know that I’ve boarded and get on the plane too?
 Will they tell him?
 Have they already told him?
 If they don’t tell him, I’m sure he will ask.
 I tell myself, he’ll get on the plane.

-I take my seat on the plane and my mind begins to slow.
+Once I’ve taken my seat my mind begins to slow.
 I take some deep breathes and close my eyes for a moment.
 The plane is boarding.
 Here comes Bill.
 He sees me, smiles and says, “There you are.”

 I feel better.
 He takes his seat and I ask him if he was told I would be on the plane.
 He tells me, “No. I was keeping an eye on you from the gate.
 I saw you board.”
 Really, they sweep me off and they didn’t tell him what happens next?
 Unbelievable.